 - bread crumbs

 Begin by first flattening the meat with a meat pounder, if the slices are not thin.
-Next place the flour (the all-purpose mixed with a spoonful of rye), beaten egg, and breadcrumbs each in separate plates.
+Next place the flour (the all-purpose mixed with a spoonful of rye), beaten egg, and breadcrumbs in their own separate plates.
 Dredge the cutlets in the following order: first the flour, then the beaten egg, then the bread crumbs.
 You can either fry them on the stove in oil or bake them in the oven at 350 degrees for about 15-20 minutes.
 Baking them is, of course, the healthier version and actually quite delicious.
 If you cook them this way, make sure to drizzle oil on top, or better spray oil, so that they don’t dry out.